Aaron Dell

-Aaron Dell (born May 4, 1989) is a Canadian professional ice hockey goaltender for the San Jose Barracuda of the American Hockey League (AHL) while under contract to the San Jose Sharks of the National Hockey League (NHL).
-Undrafted, Dell has previously played for the New Jersey Devils and Buffalo Sabres.
+Aaron Dell (born May 4, 1989) is a Canadian former professional ice hockey goaltender.
+Originally undrafted, Dell has played seven seasons in the National Hockey League (NHL), mainly for the San Jose Sharks, and shorter stints for the New Jersey Devils and the Buffalo Sabres before retiring in 2025.

 Playing career

 Dell played collegiate hockey at the University of North Dakota.
 Dell returned to the Allen Americans in trade from the Utah Grizzlies on October 11, 2014.
 While with the Worcester Sharks, on March 1, 2015, Dell was signed to a one-year entry-level contract with the team's NHL affiliate, the San Jose Sharks, for the remainder of the season.

 In the 2016–17 season, Dell made the Sharks' opening night roster as the team's backup goaltender to Martin Jones.
 On October 18, 2016, Dell made his NHL debut and won against the New York Islanders.
 On February 28, 2018, Dell signed a two-year contract extension with the Sharks.

 On October 13, 2020, Dell signed a one-year $800,000 contract with the Toronto Maple Leafs as a free agent.
 After attending the Maple Leafs training camp for the pandemic delayed 2020–21 season, Dell was included in the team's taxi squad.
 On January 18, 2021, Dell's brief tenure with the Maple Leafs ended as he was claimed off waivers by the New Jersey Devils.

 On July 28, 2021, Dell signed as a free agent to a one-year, $750,000 contract with the Buffalo Sabres.
 On September 13, Buffalo announced that Dell will wear jersey no. 30, a move that upset many fans as the number had not been issued since Ryan Miller's departure from the team in 2014.

 On January 25, 2022, during a game against the Ottawa Senators, Dell delivered an unprovoked hit to forward Drake Batherson, causing an ankle injury; as a result, Batherson was ruled out for the 2022 NHL All-Star Game which he was supposed to attend.
 The following day, Dell was suspended three games for the hit, officially ruled as interference.

 As a free agent from the Sabres, Dell returned to his original club, the San Jose Sharks, after agreeing to a one-year, two-way contract on July 13, 2022.

+Dell signed a professional tryout deal with the Columbus Blue Jackets in August 2023.
+He was released from his PTO on October 5.
+In December, Dell signed a professional tryout deal with the Carolina Hurricanes.
+He was later released by the Hurricanes without a contract and later signed an AHL contract for the remainder of the season with the Ontario Reign, primary affiliate to the Los Angeles Kings, on January 6, 2024.
+Dell made 5 appearances with the Reign before securing a one-year, two-way contract for the remainder of the season with the Kings on March 5, 2024.

+On September 4, 2025, Dell announced his retirement from professional hockey.